AmpleProtocol/launchpad/README.md

 Plug-and-play components to deploy and tokenize media + IP anywhere.

 ## Overview
-The ample launchpad is a set of tools that facilitate the tokenization of IP assets such as films and music.
+The ample launchpad is a suit of tools that facilitate the tokenization of IP assets such as films and music.
 It is designed to work with the [NEAR](https://near.org) ecosystem and ships a [Livepeer](https://livepeer.org) provider (although is not limited to it).
 Consists of three npm packages, a set of two NEAR smart contracts and a containerized server.

 ## Getting Started